 The integration of South Africa into the global political, economic and social system has been a priority for democratic South Africa.
-As a country isolated during the apartheid period, an African country, a developing country, and a country whose liberation was achieved with the support of the international community, it remains of critical importance to build political and economic links with the countries and regions of the world, and to work with others for an international environment that is more favourable to development across the world, and in Africa and South Africa in particular.
+As a country isolated during the apartheid period; an African country; a developing country; and a country whose liberation was achieved with the support of the international community, it has been of critical importance to build political and economic links with the countries and regions of the world, and to work with others for an international environment more favourable to development across the world, and in Africa and South Africa in particular.

-The South African Government is committed to the African Renaissance, which is based on the consolidation of democracy, economic development and a cooperative approach to resolving the challenges the continent faces.
-South Africa hosted the launch in 2002 of the African Union (AU), a step towards further unification of Africa in pursuit of socio-economic development, the Organisation of African Unity having fulfilled its mandate to liberate Africa.
+The South African Government is committed to the African Renaissance, which is based on consolidation of democracy, economic development and a co-operative approach to resolving the challenges the continent faces.

+South Africa hosted the launch of the African Union (AU), a step towards further unification of Africa in pursuit of socioeconomic development, the Organisation of African Unity (OAU) having fulfilled its mandate to liberate Africa.
+President Mbeki chaired the AU for its founding year, handing over the chair to President Joaquim Chissano of Mozambique in July 2003.
+Through the New Partnership for Africa's Development (NEPAD), the development programme of the AU, South Africa works with the rest of the continent and its partners in the industrialised world for the development and regeneration of the African continent.